 Welcome veterans, reservists, active duty, and spouses and dependents!

 We are proud to have you at HCC and greatly appreciate your service to our nation.
-We know that balancing college life with your military, career, family and personal responsibilities can be very challenging.
+We know that balancing college life with your military, career, family, and personal responsibilities can be very challenging.
 HCC would like to facilitate your success by providing support, resources, and information to meet your unique needs.

 The function of the Office of Veteran Services at Holyoke Community College is to assist our veterans, service members, and their dependents in pursuing their educational, professional, or vocational objectives.
 We are dedicated to serving those who served us by assisting them in receiving their education benefits, facilitating their transition into our college, and providing support for their ongoing academic success.

 Applying to HCC - your first step!

 New students at HCC who have not used any VA educational assistance programs should begin the process by applying for education benefits online at Vets.gov.

 Continuing students can be certified for benefits each semester as soon as they have registered and have notified the Certifying Official and complete the intake form.

 Transfer students who have received VA educational assistance benefits at other institutions of higher education only need to update your education benefits online.

 Reservists who have not used any of their Montgomery GI Bill® - Selected Reserve Educational Assistance (Chapter 1606) benefits will need the original DD Form 2384-1: Notice of Basic Eligibility from their Reserve Unit.

 Dependents who have not received Dependents' Educational Assistance Benefits Chapter 35 will need to apply online or provide a previously issued Certificate of Eligibility.